WebAssembly/component-model/design/mvp/Explainer.md

 Once compiled, a `WebAssembly.Component` could be instantiated using the existing JS API `WebAssembly.instantiate(Streaming)`.
-Since components have the same basic import/export structure as modules, this mostly just means extending the [*read the imports*] logic to support single-level imports as well as imports of modules, components and instances.
-Since the results of instantiating a component is a record of JavaScript values, just like an instantiated module, `WebAssembly.instantiate` would always produce a `WebAssembly.Instance` object for both module and component arguments.
+Since components have the same basic import/export structure as modules, this means extending the [*read the imports*] logic to support single-level imports (of kebab-case component import names converted to lowerCamelCase JavaScript identifiers) as well as imports of modules, components and instances.
+Since the results of instantiating a component is a record of JavaScript values, just like an instantiated module, `WebAssembly.instantiate` would always produce a `WebAssembly.Instance` object for both module and component arguments (again, with kebab-case component export names converted to lowerCamelCase).

+Since the JavaScript embedding is generic, loading all component types, it needs to allow the JS client to refer to either of the `name` or `URL` fields of component `externname`s.
+On the import side, this means that, when a `URL` is present, *read the imports* will first attempt to [`Get`] the `URL` and, on failure, `Get` the `name`.
+On the export side, this means that *both* the `name` and `URL` are exposed as exports in the export object (both holding the same value).
+Since `name` and `URL` are necessarily disjoint sets of strings (in particular, `URL`s must contain a `:`, `name` must not), there should not be any conflicts in either of these cases.

 Lastly, when given a component binary, the compile-then-instantiate overloads of `WebAssembly.instantiate(Streaming)` would inherit the compound behavior of the abovementioned functions (again, using the `layer` field to eagerly distinguish between modules and components).

-TODO: describe how kebab-names are mapped to JS identifiers

-TODO: describe how the fields can accept either a name or a URL (which are disjoint sets of strings)

 For example, the following component:
 ```wasm